Farrier's Corner

 Durability

 Kawell USA Copper Alloy Horseshoes can be worked in hot or cold, and requires less time and temperature in the forage (maximum temp 840°F o 450°C).
-They also last longer than regular steel shoes, and can be used for multiple sets.
+They have a similar durability to steel shoes, and can be used for multiple sets.

 Research Behind Our Work